OctoPrint/OctoPrint/README.md

 After installation, please make sure you follow the first-run wizard and set up access control as necessary.
-If you want to not only be notified about new releases but also be able to automatically upgrade to them from within OctoPrint, take a look [at the documentation of the Software Update Plugin](https://github.com/foosel/OctoPrint/wiki/Plugin:-Software-Update#making-octoprint-updateable-on-existing-installations).
+If you want to not only be notified about new releases but also be able to automatically upgrade to them from within OctoPrint, take a look [at the documentation of the Software Update Plugin](https://github.com/foosel/OctoPrint/wiki/Plugin:-Software-Update#making-octoprint-updateable-on-existing-installations) and at its settings.

 Dependencies
 ------------